Foundations of Modern Politics

 The Communist Manifesto by Karl Marx

 Links will be provided for the editions students need to purchase.
-The entirety of the assigned works by Rousseau, Burke, and Marx will covered; however, only two chapters of The Oxford Illustrated History of Christianity will be read by the class.
+The entirety of the assigned works by Rousseau, Burke, and Marx will covered.

-Students will be assigned two papers, one in the middle of the semester and the other at the end of the semester.
-The papers should be a minimum of 1200 words long and will receive written feedback which will be returned to students and parents.
+Students will be assigned two essays, one in the middle of the semester and the other at the end of the semester.
+Students are not required to complete the essays but may do so if they choose.
+The essays should be a minimum of 1200 words long and will receive written feedback which will be returned to students and parents.
+Students have the option to resubmit their work for additional feedback.

-The class will meet every Friday between August 28th and December 18th (except the Friday after Thanksgiving) from 2:30 to 3:35 EST. No make-up sessions will be given, but recordings of the class will be available for all students.
+No make-up sessions will be given in the event of a student absence, but recordings of the class will be available for all students.

 All emails exchanged between students and Mr. Gibbs should be copied to a parent.
 All emails sent from Mr. Gibbs to individual students will be copied to parents.
 No private conversations between underage students and Mr. Gibbs will take place.